Monitor your Kubernetes cluster performance with Container insights

 View performance directly from a cluster

-Access to Azure Monitor for containers is available directly from an AKS cluster by selecting Insights > Cluster from the left pane, or when you selected a cluster from the multi-cluster view.
+Access to Container insights is available directly from an AKS cluster by selecting Insights > Cluster from the left pane, or when you selected a cluster from the multi-cluster view.
 Information about your cluster is organized into four perspectives:

 The experience described in the remainder of this article are also applicable for viewing performance and health status of your Kubernetes clusters hosted on Azure Stack or other environment when selected from the multi-cluster view.